sriharshachilakapati/sriharshachilakapati.github.io/_posts/2016-05-28-how-silenceengine-works-crossplatform.md

 Every game using SilenceEngine should have a public class which extends from the `Game` class.
 The game class contains methods for each stage in the life cycle, which the user can override to do his work.
 There is no need to call the super methods here, they do nothing by default.
 Every game starts with initialization and ends with disposing the resources.
 In between there's a loop of update and render calls.

-{% include image href="/assets/images/silenceengine-cross-platform/life-cycle.png" alt="SilenceEngine game life cycle" %}
+{% include components/widgets/image.html href="/assets/images/silenceengine-cross-platform/life-cycle.png" alt="SilenceEngine game life cycle" %}

 Apart from these states, there is an additional method to be overridden called as `resized` which is automatically called by the display device whenever the game window is resized or whenever the screen orientation is changed.
 All these handlers are fired by event manager that SilenceEngine uses.
 Using it, you can add additional callbacks on all these events.